 \section{Abstract}

 LoRaWAN is a leading standard and technology for low-power, long-range Internet-of-Things (IoT) communications.
-However, its single-hop architecture results in limited effective range and excessive power consumption for end devices, especially when deployed in large, remote and RF-challenged environments.
+However, its single-hop architecture results in limited range and excessive power consumption for end devices, especially when deployed in large, remote and RF-challenged environments.
 Existing solutions are either incompatible with LoRaWAN, or limit relaying to a single hop.
-We present LIMA, a protocol for augmenting an existing or new LoRaWAN deployment with a mesh network of LIMA Routers.
+We present LIMA, a protocol for transparently augmenting an existing or new LoRaWAN deployment with a mesh network of LIMA routers.
 LIMA increases the effective coverage range well beyond the maximum LoRa range via multi-hopping, and significantly reduces the energy consumed by end-devices.
 LIMA requires no changes to the end-device, the servers or the LoRaWAN standard.
-LIMA builds routes using \textit{reverse path forwarding}, tunnels LoRaWAN messages over LIMA, provides transparent extension of the existing Adaptive Data Rate (ADR), and suppresses duplicate forwarding if the device is directly reachable from the Gateway.
-Simulations using Network Simulator 3 (ns-3) show that LIMA increases the delivery rate, scalability, ED energy consumption by up to 5x, 8x and 12.6x respectively, and reduces latency by up to 2.3x.
-Table-top and outdoor testing with a prototype constructed using a commercial gateway as a starting point confirm that LIMA can be successfully deployed within an existing LoRaWAN system, and can provide range and energy gains transparently.
+LIMA builds routes using path reversal, tunnels LoRaWAN messages over LIMA, provides transparent extension of the existing Adaptive Data Rate (ADR), and suppresses duplicate forwarding.
+We describe the construction of a prototype LIMA router, and evaluation at scale using ns-3 simulations.
+Simulations show that LIMA improves the delivery rate, scalability, end-device energy consumption and latency by up to 5x, 8x, 12.6x and 2.3x respectively.
+Table-top and outdoor testing with the LIMA prototype router confirm that LIMA can provide multi-hop range extension and energy gains transparently within LoRaWAN.

 \keywords{LoRaWAN, Mesh Networking, Routing Protocol}